 VIP Private Lounge at the Fireblade terminal

-Terms and conditions: Travel within 6 months of the wedding and marriage certificate presented prior to arrival.
+Terms and conditions: Travel within 6 months of the wedding, and a copy of the marriage certificate before arrival.

 Northern Cape South Africa